·7 min read

 Can I retake the test immediately if I fail?

-Yes, there is no mandatory waiting period.
-You can rebook as soon as a test date is available.
-However, most candidates benefit from 4 to 8 weeks of focused preparation between attempts.
+Yes — there's no mandatory waiting period, and you can rebook as soon as a date opens up.
+That said, most candidates do better after 4 to 8 weeks of focused preparation between attempts.